 and returns a feedforward neural network.

-Here a feedforward neural network is used to solve a simple problem.
+This example shows how to use feedforward neural network to solve a simple problem.

 [x,t] = simplefit_dataset; net = feedforwardnet(10); net = train(net,x,t); view(net) y = net(x); perf = perform(net,y,t)